 Audiovisual Recording of Custodial Interrogations ~ Public Act 479 of 2012

-Public Act 479 of 2012 was signed into law late last year.
-This Act requires all law enforcement agencies to “make a time-stamped, audiovisual recording” of custodial interrogations for certain felonies.
+Public Act 479 of 2012 was signed into law requiring all law enforcement agencies to “make a time-stamped, audiovisual recording” of custodial interrogations for certain felonies.
 MCOLES was required to set the quality standards for the recordings as well as standards for geographic accessibility of equipment.
 Public Act 479 of 2012 is accessible by following this link: http://www.legislature.mi.gov/documents/2011-2012/publicact/htm/2012-PA-0479.htm.

 The MCOLES’ goal was to create standards that are logistically achievable and practical for Michigan law enforcement.
 The challenge was to identify existing law enforcement audiovisual recording practices, research other states and federal procedures, and identify reasonable equipment options and costs.
 MCOLES staff completed the relevant research, conducted site visits at several law enforcement agencies with a variety of audiovisual systems, and consulted with two advisory groups.
 The groups offered insight from both managerial and organizational perspectives as well as technical specifications of audiovisual equipment and their application in law enforcement as defined by the Act.
 A field survey was also conducted in which all Michigan law enforcement agencies were invited to participate.